Diamond Buying and the Four Cs, Part 2: Diamond Color

 Just as diamonds have “magic number” carat sizes, they also have “magic letter” color grades.
 You can find great deals just below them.
 For example, G and H stones make great value choices.
 Although they’re not much darker than F, they’re much more affordable.

 Stones with I, J, and K color are commercial quality.
-You’ll commonly see them in stores such as Costco or Walmart, but high-end stores can carry them, too.
+You’ll commonly see them in most jewelry stores, but high-end stores can carry them, too.

 The Effect of Gold Colors on Diamond Color